 Example: Tony ran a red light and hit Connie, causing $250,000 in medical expenses and lost wages.
 Tony’s liability coverage was $50,000.
 Connie carried $100,000 in UM insurance and additional $100,000 UM coverage on her second car.

-UM Law Applicable to All Auto Policies Issued or Renewed in Colorado On or After January 1, 2008
+UM Law Applicable to All Current Auto Insurance Policies

 - An insurance company may not set-off the amount of compensation from the at-faults bodily injury liability insurance coverage to reduce UM coverage available.